RefTon: Reference person shot assist virtual Try-on: Related Works

-Generative modeling has advanced rapidly, with diffusion models (DMs)~\cite{sohl2015deep}, score-based generative models (SGMs)~\cite{song2020score}, and flow-based methods emerging as leading paradigms.
-Flow-based methods~\cite{dinh2016density, dinh2014nice, kingma2018glow} have evolved to address inefficiencies in traditional continuous normalizing flows (CNFs)—which require expensive backpropagation through ODE solvers during training~\cite{Chen2018NeuralOD}.
-A breakthrough in this area is Flow Matching (FM)~\cite{Lipman2022FlowMF}, which learns a time-dependent vector field to deterministically transport a simple prior distribution to the target data distribution.
-Unlike CNFs, FM uses a simulation-free training objective that avoids numerical integration at training time, significantly reducing computational overhead.
-This approach not only achieves comparable or superior sample quality to DMs but does so with far fewer sampling steps, as it directly parameterizes the probability flow instead of learning a stochastic reverse process~\cite{Lipman2022FlowMF}.
-The \textit{Flux-Kontext} architecture offers a powerful and flexible method for image editing.
-Input images are encoded into latent embeddings, which are then flattened into sequences and concatenated with Gaussian noise $\boldsymbol{\epsilon}$.
-Our model builds upon this architecture, leveraging its flexibility and ability to manipulate and edit images in a controlled and simplified way.
+Generative modeling has rapidly progressed with diffusion models (DMs)~\cite{sohl2015deep}, score-based generative models (SGMs)~\cite{song2020score}, and flow-based methods.
+Recent work has explored controllable generation, layout-conditioned synthesis, unified planning-generation frameworks~\cite{cheng2024hico, he2025plangen}, as well as diffusion transformer variants for multilingual generation, efficient sampling, and fine-grained control~\cite{Liu_2025, ma2025nami, liu2025nanocontrollightweightframeworkprecise, gong2025cta}.
+Flow-based methods~\cite{dinh2016density, dinh2014nice, kingma2018glow} have been further advanced to address the inefficiency of continuous normalizing flows (CNFs), which require costly backpropagation through ODE solvers during training~\cite{Chen2018NeuralOD}.
+Flow Matching (FM)~\cite{Lipman2022FlowMF} mitigates this limitation by learning a time-dependent vector field that deterministically transports a simple before the data distribution, using a simulation-free objective that avoids numerical integration during training.
+By directly parameterizing the probability flow, FM achieves competitive or superior sample quality compared to diffusion models with significantly fewer sampling steps.
+Our method builds upon the \textit{Flux-Kontext} architecture, where input images are encoded into latent representations, flattened into sequences, and concatenated with Gaussian noise $\boldsymbol{\epsilon}$.
+It is also closely related to recent FLUX-based appearance editing and transfer approaches~\cite{zhu2025flux}.